Old Orchard Beach vacation rentals near the ocean

 Not far from the roller-coaster roars and smell of fried dough you’ll discover pockets of pristine nature that invite a different kind of exploration.
 The nearby Saco River, with its salt marshes and birder-friendly hiking trails, is ideal for a quiet day of kayaking or canoeing, especially in autumn when the birch and maple trees show off their brilliant fall colors.
 But by dusk, everyone finds their way back to the Old Orchard Beach Boardwalk or the old wooden pier, which juts 500 feet into the Atlantic, for lobster rolls, live music, and the perfect summer sunset.

-When is the best time to stay in a vacation rental in Old Orchard Beach?
+The best time to stay in a vacation rental in Old Orchard Beach

 The balmy summer months bring local families and annual visitors from neighboring states to Old Orchard Beach to enjoy the laid-back beach lifestyle and rolling waves.
 If you prefer having the shoreline to yourself, consider visiting in September through May.
 This is a great time to enjoy the serene beauty of the area.
 As in other parts of New England, the autumn months bring colorful foliage, with peak conditions in mid-to-late October.
 Winter is ideal for snowbirds looking to bundle up with a hot cup of coffee and enjoy the refreshing sea air.
 While many of the town’s attractions are closed during winter, the cold weather brings magnificent snow-covered terrain.
 Strap on a pair of snowshoes and enjoy a picturesque winter hike or visit a nearby ski resort for some faster-paced fun.

-What are the top things to do in Old Orchard Beach?
+Top things to do in Old Orchard Beach

 Old Orchard Beach Pier